Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Treatment for perinatal mental health

-Mental health conditions such as major depression and anxiety can be treated a number of ways and it’s important to speak with a health care professional to explore which combination of options may be most suitable for you.
+Mental health conditions such as perinatal depression and anxiety can be treated several ways and it’s important to speak with a healthcare professional to explore which combination of treatment options may be most suitable for you.

 • Nutrition and exercise